Networks

 Network Locking

-Lock a network to prevent accidental modifications or deletion.
-When locked, the network cannot be edited or deleted until it is explicitly unlocked.
+Lock a network to prevent its accidental deletion.
+When locked, the network cannot be deleted in the panel; to remove it you must contact Xelon support.
 This is recommended for production networks.

 VLAN Trunk Networks